MarinaPrice-Dev/ascii-map-generator/README.md

 For detailed SEO information, see [SEO.md](./SEO.md).

 ## TO DO
+- fix scroll styles
-- grid border on/off
+- copy/paste
 - preview on mouse hover
 - Select and multiselect unclear, remove the first one
-- shortcuts for tool selections (Ctrl 1-0)
 - menu: documentation, example maps, blog
-- copy/paste
 - more exports
 - procedurally generated maps
-- infinite canvas

 ## Bugs
 - clear map doesnt work if you only use colours